Skip to content

 How to get there: 10 minutes walk from Edirnekapi tram station.

-(Important note: this fantastic attraction is now closed after the Turkish authorities ordered to convert it into a mosque so it can be without any tickets when it is available for a visit in the soon future.
-In any case, it’s an enviable place to visit.)
+(Important note: this fantastic attraction is now closed after the Turkish authorities ordered it to convert it into a mosque, so it can be without any tickets when it is available for a visit shortly.
+In any case, it’s a desirable place to visit.)

-This 16th-century church, the Chora Church, provides its visitors with a unique spirit that can only be felt when you actually get inside the monastery.
+This 16th-century church, the Chora Church, gives its visitors a unique spirit that can only be felt when you enter the monastery.

 Istanbul